Why appoint the ASA as your proxy?

-- Add to our voice — the main reason companies meet with and listen to ASA is because of the number of proxies given to us.
+- Add to our voice — companies meet with and listen to ASA is because of the number of proxies given to us and we stand up and question directors at the AGMs.
 Our proxies at AGMs are often equivalent to a position in the top 20 shareholders list.

 - Save time — let us do the hard work of analysing lengthy company reports and deciding whether to vote in favour or against resolutions at AGMs.

 - You can still attend shareholder meetings even though you have appointed a proxy.